tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-4-security-guardrails.md

 ### The Zero Trust approach

 A global default deny policy ensures that unwanted traffic (ingress and egress) is denied by default.
-Pods without policy (or incorrect policy) are not allowed traffic until appropriate network policy is defined.
-Although the staging policy tool will help you find incorrect and missing policy, a global deny helps mitigate against other lateral malicious attacks.
+Pods without policy (or incorrect policy) are not allowed traffic until the appropriate network policy is defined.
+Although the staging policy tool will help you find the incorrect or the missing policy, a global deny policy helps mitigate other lateral malicious attacks.

 By default, all traffic is allowed between the pods in a cluster.
 Let's start by testing connectivity between application components and across application stacks.
 All of these tests should succeed as there are no policies in place.

-We recommend that you create a global default deny policy after you complete writing policy for the traffic that you want to allow.
+We recommend creating a global default deny policy after you complete writing policy for the traffic you want to allow.
 Use the stage policy feature to get your allowed traffic working as expected, then lock down the cluster to block unwanted traffic.

-1. Create a staged global default deny policy.
-It will shows all the traffic that would be blocked if it were converted into a deny.
+1. Create a staged global default-deny policy.
+It will show all the traffic that would be blocked if it were enforced.

    - Go to the `Policies Board`
    - On the bottom of the tier box `default` click on `Add Policy`